couchbaselabs/docs-ng/content/couchbase-sdk-c-2.1/integration-with-libcouchbase.markdown

                                     |  telnet> Connection closed.
 ```

-When we described our application, let's integrate Couchbase as the database
+Now that we described our application, let's integrate Couchbase as the database
 using libcouchbase.
 The `server.c` file will have some small additions.
 In the
 `main` function, before initializing server socket, we will call `storage_init`
-and put a connection handle into the server struct.
+and assign the connection information to the server structure variable.

 ```
 server.handle = storage_init(loop, "localhost:8091", "default", null);
 ```

-And also in the `client_cb` handler, each time we receive a data from the
+Also in the `client_cb` handler, each time libcouchbase receives data from the
-client, we will send it to Couchbase server with `storage_put` where `the_key`
+client, it will send the data to Couchbase server with `storage_put` where
-is a hard-coded string `"example"`.
+`the_key` is a string `"example"`.

 ```